FedG-code/spaceeducation/README.md

 # spaceeducation
-The repository for the Group Project module at QMUL (Physics 3rd year)
+Repository for the Group Project module at QMUL (Physics 3rd year)